-The Deadline for registration to this workshop is: Thursday, 12 March 2020.
+The deadline for registration to this workshop is: Friday, 9 October 2020.

 We want to make this work as accessible as possible while making it sustainable in the UK and abroad.
 To this end, we have a sliding scale of £120 — £350.

 - Choose the lowest figure if you are on benefits and/or regularly struggling to pay the rent.

 - Choose the highest figure if you are regularly eating out well and/or paid for by your employer, and/or want to support others with fewer financial resources to attend this workshop and/or want to support Seed of Peace spread NVC in areas of the world where there are fewer financial resources.

 - Choose a figure in the middle e.g. £235, if you are in between.